• Skip to main content

 • 7.
 Swap Spaghetti for Zucchini Noodles

-People seem to always be freaking out about “how bad it is to follow a diabetic diet.”
-Complaining because there is “nothing to eat” or “I can’t have Whopper and fries or eat Ben and Jerry’s.”
+Sometimes people freak out about “how bad it is to follow a diabetic diet.”
+Complaining because there is “nothing to eat” or “I can’t have a Whopper and fries or eat Ben and Jerry’s.”

 Seriously.
 It is NOT the end of the world.
 There are literally hundreds of low carb diabetic safe foods that you can thoroughly enjoy.
 Foods that your body (and blood sugar) will thank you for eating.